alexwlchan/alexwlchan.net/src/index.md

 {%
   include
   eggbox.html
-  eggbox_posts="snapped-elastic bure-valley upward-assignment graph-generative-art hyperfocus-and-hobbies 2022-in-reading"
+  eggbox_posts="snapped-elastic bure-valley big-pdf graph-generative-art hyperfocus-and-hobbies 2023-in-reading"
 %}

 If you want to read more, I've got [plenty more](/writing/).